 It all started in 2012 when Parks Canada revealed the oTENTik, a cabin – tent hybrid available in many of the national parks across Canada.
 (You can read about my experience in a couple of oTENTiks in 1000 Islands National Park here.)
 Ultimately Parks Canada is doing its best to provide guests with innovative services to enjoy and appreciate our national parks.
 If you don’t know what the national parks offer, I doubt you’ll be as inclined to want to preserve our wild and natural spaces.
 And to me that’s a good part of what makes Canada so special.

-Here’s a look at the diversity of cool and quirky accommodation options in our national parks.
+Here’s a look at the diversity of cool and quirky accommodation options in Canadian national parks.